Top of the page

-Your baby's first checkup begins right after birth when a health professional assesses the baby's Apgar scores.
-This test checks certain physical traits to help determine whether your newborn needs any interventions or special monitoring right away.
+Your baby's first checkup starts in the hospital right after birth when a nurse assesses the baby's Apgar scores.
+This test checks certain physical traits to help find out if your newborn needs any treatments or special monitoring right away.
 Temperature and vital signs are always closely watched during the baby's first 6 hours.
 Your baby may also have the following soon after birth:

-In the first weeks after birth, your baby begins a series of routine checkups.
-Doctors have individual approaches to the timing of these appointments.
-In some areas, your child may see a public health nurse for routine checkups and immunizations.
+In the first weeks after birth, your baby starts a series of routine checkups.
+Doctors or midwives have their own approaches to the timing of these appointments.
 During one or more of these visits, your baby will have:

 Adapted By: Alberta Health Services